jeklnd/trad-web-architecture/README.md

 - How to export environment variables locally to ensure the project can be stored in GitHub securely
 - How to access instances in private subnets with a bastion host and ssh-agent

-# 01 Getting the infrastructure working (in progress)
+# 01 Getting the resources deployed
-- The background knowledge required for successfully deploying production-ready infrastructure in the AWS Cloud using Terraform is relatively high.
-With that being said, the following sections are necessary but not sufficient guidance on getting the infrastructure working on your own local machine.
-I'm happy to receive feedback on making the following documenation more comprehensive and useful:

-# 02 Getting set up
+## 02 Getting set up
 Before running "terraform apply" for your own resume site, you must:
 1.) input the variable values in section 03
 2.) buy a domain and create a hosted zone in route53 3.) create a key pair following steps 1-3 in section 05

-# 03 Inputting variable values:
+## 03 Inputting variable values:
 The following commands must be executed before running terraform apply to input the values of the key_name and my_ip variables:
     – export TF_VAR_key_name="your-key-name-here"
     – export TF_VAR_my_ip="your-external-ip-address-here"
     – export TF_VAR_db_username="your-db-username-here"
     – export TF_VAR_db_password="your-db-password-here"

-# 04 Building the architecture:
+## 04 Building the architecture:
     – Change directories to the environment of choice, e.g. "cd ~/trad-web-architecture/environments/dev" – Run "terraform init"
     – Run "terraform plan"
     – Run "terraform apply" to review what resources will be created and type "yes" – Run "terraform destroy" to review what resources will be deleted and type "yes"

-# 05 Securely accessing servers in private subnets with the bastion host
+## 05 Securely accessing servers in private subnets with the bastion host
 To access servers in private subnets with the bastion host from a Linux environment (e.g. WSL2), you must:

 1.)
 Create a key pair: